Since the iPhone launched in 2007, people have steadily spent more and more time on their phones each year.

-In the space of 18 months, phone usage went on to surpass TV and has never looked back.
+In the span of just 18 months, phone usage went through the roof, surpassing TV- mobile users have never looked back.

-According to Time Magazine, the average american checks their phone 46 times per day.
-That means that Americans check their phones 8 billion times per day!
-And it goes up with younger people!
+According to Time Magazine, the average American checked their phone at least 46 times per day in 2015, two years ago now.
+That means that Americans as a whole check their phones 8 billion times every day!
+And these numbers are only increasing.

 Although 46 checks per day is the average, that number varies depending on users’ age group.
 Those between the ages of 18 and 24 look at their phones most often, with an average of 74 checks per day.
 Americans in the 25-34 age bracket look at their devices 50 times per day, and those between 35 and 44 do so 35 times each day."